sacrevert/msiAssess/README.md

 Soldaat’s Monte Carlo method ([L. L. Soldaat et al., 2017](#ref-soldaatMonteCarlo2017)) with user-controlled in-model imputation of missing data.
-Two novel Bayesian model types (“no pooling” and a “partial pooling” models of growth-rates with common annual species-level “shocks”) are also included.
+Two novel Bayesian model types (“no pooling” and “partial pooling” models of growth-rates with common annual species-level “shocks”) are also included for comparative purposes.

-The simulation framework gives the user control over a range of parameters, and allows for the inclusion of missingness patterns that are “Missing Not At Random” (MNAR) as a test of how the different MSIs perform when their assumptions (e.g. species Missing At Random, MAR, condition on the model structure) are violated to varying degrees, as is quite common when heterogeneous data sources are combined in MSIs, and/or when species time-series exhibit strong time-varying biases (e.g.
+The simulation framework gives the user control over a range of parameters, and allows for the inclusion of missingness patterns that are “Missing Not At Random” (MNAR) as a test of how the different MSIs perform when their assumptions (e.g. species Missing At Random \[MAR\] conditional on the model structure) are violated to varying degrees, as is quite common when heterogeneous data sources are combined in MSIs, and/or when species time-series exhibit strong time-varying biases (e.g.
 R. J. Boyd et al. ([2025](#ref-boydUsingCausal2025))).